AdobeDocs/workfront.en/help/wf-api/api/oauth-app-jwt-flow.md

 To generate the public key, do **one** of the following.

-* Open your MacOS/Linux terminal and execute the following command, then upload `certificate_pub.crt` using the **Add public key** button in the OAuth2 application setup in `Workfront`.
+* Open your MacOS/Linux terminal and execute the following command, then upload `certificate_pub.crt` using the **Add public key** button in the OAuth2 application setup in Workfront.

   [Copy](javascript:void(0);)
   <pre><code>openssl req -x509 -sha256 -nodes -newkey rsa:2048 -keyout private.key -out certificate_pub.crt</code></pre>

-* Use the **Generate a public/private keypair** button in the OAuth2 application setup in `Workfront` to generate the RSA.
+* Use the **Generate a public/private keypair** button in the OAuth2 application setup in Workfront to generate the RSA.

 ## Create a JSON Web Token